The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 # Overview <a name="Overview"></a>

-This document is a guide for foundry and third party IP providers to easily integrate and test a new technology into the OpenROAD RTL to GDS flow.
-OpenROAD allows you to integrate any public PDK (Process Design Kit) for any feature size and implement a fully open-sourced RTL-GDSII flow (synthesizable Verilog to merged GDSII).
-The OpenROAD flow has been validated for feature sizes up to 7nm and used to design and tapeout over 100 ASIC and SoCs to date.
+This document is a guide for foundry and third party IP providers to easily integrate and test a new technology in to the OpenROAD RTL to GDS flow.
+OpenROAD allows you to integrate any PDK (Process Design Kit) for any feature size and implement a fully open-sourced RTL-GDSII flow (synthesizable Verilog to merged GDSII).
+The OpenROAD flow has been validated for feature sizes down to 7nm and used to design and tapeout over 100 ASIC and SoCs to date.

 # Prerequisites <a name="Prerequisites"></a>